kerryland/stuntbyte-sftools/docs/deployment-tool.md

 ## How do I know what types of components can be deployed?

-The types of components supported are defined [here](http://www.salesforce.com/us/developer/docs/api_meta/Content/meta_types_list.htm) (except that these pages incorrectly state 'CustomLabels' is a component type -- actually it's singular, 'CustomLabel' -- yes, we have reported the problem, years ago).
+The types of components supported are defined [here](http://www.salesforce.com/us/developer/docs/api_meta/Content/meta_types_list.htm)

 You can also use your SQL tool to browse the "deployment" schema.